Ric01/MLP-neural-network/README.md

-# first-neural-network
+# Project 1 First Neural Network
-Udacitys first neural network built on jupyter notebooks!
+Udacitys first project neural network built on jupyter notebooks!
 First project for a MLP network built on python using numpy, pandas